tomwood2/website-monitor-client/README.md

 # To do

-- secure api - add fix for localhost
+- x secure api - add fix for localhost
-- Update contex with logged in user retrieved in app - fix user watches page
+- x Update contex with logged in user retrieved in app
+- X fix user watches page
 - Fix activeClassname in nav-bar-tab, mobile-nav-bar-tab
-- show no watches message - change buttons
+- X show no watches message - change buttons
 - settings/profile page to update email notify and pushover keys
 - little trash can instead of delete button
 - little + sign instead of add button
-- my watches not sorted on read
+- X my watches not sorted on read
-- fix api call from auth0 during login to use security
+- X fix api call from auth0 during login to use security
-- use hook for post api call
+- X use hook for post api call
+- multi-column search results
+- don't close search dialog after adding